iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.41.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ninety8point6.patientapp 1 reviews"/>
 </p>

+> Waste of time, just go to a real Doctor.<br> :date: __2020-12-28 02:26:43__

+> The first time i used this app was great...after that it was useless..
+The drs didnt want to do anything to help me and suggested i go to a dr...
+I have no insurance and my normal dr is a low income clinic that takes months to get an appt at...
+And i cant afford an er visit each time i need a medication refilled...
+And it wasnt even a narcotic medication or anything along those lines...
+So whats the point of this app??<br> :date: __2020-12-21 12:48:01__

 > Terrible.
 No one to help with technical issues and no number to call.<br> :date: __2020-12-02 02:44:52__

 > Horrible!!!
 Unable to register.
 Pages keep rotating.<br> :date: __2020-11-29 18:02:56__